Home » Budapest » Gellert Spa tickets

 Gellert Spa Baths is not advisable for kids below 14 years of age.

-The cardiovascular system of kids younger than 14 years face increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.
+The cardiovascular system of kids younger than 14 years faces increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.

-The second reason why we feel it is not right for kids is that these Baths didn’t get designed with kids in mind – there are no shallow sides, slides, or other colorful water attractions.
+The second reason why we feel it is not right for kids is that these Baths weren’t designed with kids in mind – there are no shallow sides, slides, or other colorful water attractions.

 However, if parents want, they can get their kids to the Baths.

-Note: Kids love the outdoors wave pool because it is a bit cooler than other pools and more family-friendly.
+Note: Kids love the outdoor wave pool because it is a bit cooler and more family-friendly than other pools.

 Infants at Gellert Spa